simple-abstraction/prioritization-system/README.md

 For best practice, Lock the priority worksheets to ensure that only the source is edited.

 ### Next Steps
 .
 Fill out products A, B, C, etc with more unique examples.
 Use Product XYZ to have a 0% and a 100% for each priority list, anchoring the data bars.
-Then refresh the data and make sure it all looks clean and useful.
+Then practice refreshing the data and make sure it all looks clean.
 .
 Additionally, write full github readme with detailed info.
+Include sections on "How to use" and "how to add priorities/people/products.
 .
-Add .bas file for VBA and .gitattributes if needed
-.
-Create the clean, final version that can be downloaded and used at any time in the future
+Create the clean, final version with matching repo/documentation so that it can be downloaded and used at any time in the future